 If this were 2013/2014 then I would be writing about how all time highs is bullish.
 In this current market environment I find it hard to be bullish at the top of a range that continues to fail, but I am also not seeing evidence suggesting a bearish environment.
 Since breadth isn’t offering me a bias and new highs is typically bullish, but not in 2015, there isn’t much there for me to go by – so for now I will default toward this weeks SPY open interest.

 SPY open interest: Right off the bat this tells me that any gains next week will be limited.
 In fact, typically when I see open interest that is this bullish biased, SPY rarely even reaches the high end of the calls (meaning the likelihood of reaching 215 is slight).
 With major earnings continuing next week, particularly AAPL (a large component of SPY) things can change drastically after Monday, but until then my bias is that any early strength will not be sustained.
-That would also align with the market giving back recent gains to either remain in a small choppy range or test the bottom of the larger range and continuing the 2015 theme. spy
+That would also align with the market giving back recent gains to either remain in a small choppy range or test the bottom of the larger range and continuing the 2015 theme.

 Potential scenarios:

-• Opening over Friday’s high and particularly getting over SPY 212 gives a bullish bias with little resistance except all time highs of 212.24 (the 212.97 ghost print) and 215, where there are a large amount of open calls.
+- Opening over Friday’s high and particularly getting over SPY 212 gives a bullish bias with little resistance except all time highs of 212.24 (the 212.97 ghost print) and 215, where there are a large amount of open calls.
 Because we have been in a range for so long there are many support levels below (that I discussed the last few weeks), but the main heavy support levels will be 212, 211, 207 and 205.

-• Opening between 211 and 212 will be the most murky open as there is little evidence to suggest anything but chop until 211 or 212 breaks.
+- Opening between 211 and 212 will be the most murky open as there is little evidence to suggest anything but chop until 211 or 212 breaks.

-• Opening under 211 and not being able to get above would give the benefit of the doubt to going lower and once again testing levels within the range and possibly the bottom of the range (SPY 207 or 205).
+- Opening under 211 and not being able to get above would give the benefit of the doubt to going lower and once again testing levels within the range and possibly the bottom of the range (SPY 207 or 205).
 On a purely anecdotal note, I have noticed that when seeing the open interest look the way it currently does, it often has led to a quick and fairly deep sell off at some point during the week.

 Of note, the QQQ is exhibiting a good deal of strength and it’s worth watching as a possible predictor of what is to come.
 If its strength continues, which could be further boosted by AAPL, then SPY will likely have a bullish bias even if it remains in chop.
 However, upon weakness, especially if it fails to hold over 109, could be a heads up to a decent short set-up.
-Screen Shot 2015-04-25 at 6.41.25 PMFinally, if we remain over SPY 212 by Wednesday morning and the open interest has not changed or more calls were added at lower levels (I will update major open interest changes on TWTR) then I would be inclined to believe the FOMC might be a catalyst for a sell off.
+Finally, if we remain over SPY 212 by Wednesday morning and the open interest has not changed or more calls were added at lower levels (I will update major open interest changes on TWTR) then I would be inclined to believe the FOMC might be a catalyst for a sell off.

 Be flexible with your opinion.
 This is not the time to be a hero with a major bias.